DCallaz/flitsr/README.md

 * `-avg,` `--average`: Display the wasted effort to the average fault
 * `--med`, `--median`: Display the wasted effort to the median fault
 * `-last`: Display the wasted effort to the last fault
+* `--weffort N`: Display the wasted effort to the Nth fault
 ##### Top1:
 * `-one-top1`: Display a boolean value indicating whether at least one fault was found in the TOP1 group (elements with the highest suspiciousness